How to start a campfire

 Collect your materials:

-- Kindling.
+• Kindling.
 Once your tinder is lit, you’ll use it to light your kindling.
 Kindling is just small sticks and twigs.
-You need the tinder to light the kindling because it will be hard to get the kindling to burn without it.
-You need the kindling because the tinder won’t burn long and hot enough to light the firewood.
+You need tinder to get the kindling going, and the kindling to get your firewood burning.
+It’s a little fire-making domino effect — each layer helps the next one catch.

 Step 2: build the structure